 Counseling is open to individuals, couples, or families.
 Group sessions are also available for patients or family members who might benefit from working with others in similar circumstances.
 Psychiatrists can prescribe medication when needed to address more severe issues.

 Nutrition plays an integral role in many aspects of cancer care, including symptom management and recovery.
 Older adults may be at risk for vitamin and mineral deficiencies that affect nutrition status and warrant therapeutic restrictions and medical nutrition therapy.

-The cost-free services of the 65+ Program’s outpatient dietitian are available to all Memorial Sloan Kettering outpatients.
+The Cancer and Aging team provides a dietitian to outpatients, free of cost.
 The services include initial nutrition counseling, nutrition education, and follow-up assessments.
 Patients are most often counseled on weight management, diabetes education, symptom management, and special diets.

-Nutrition counseling sessions — which may be conducted in person or via a phone consult — provide a review of a patient’s diet history, which includes a discussion of how often the patient eats, changes in weight and appetite, supplement use, and side effects of treatment.
+Nutrition counseling sessions — which may be conducted in person or via phone consultation — provide a review of a patient’s diet history, including a discussion of how often the patient eats, changes in weight and appetite, supplement use, and side effects of treatment.
 Nutrition education covers both regular and special diet restrictions.
-Additionally, patients learn about managing symptoms related to cancer and its treatment, such as weight gain/loss, loss of appetite, and the safety and usefulness of dietary supplements.
+Additionally, patients learn about managing symptoms related to cancer and its treatment, such as weight loss or gain, loss of appetite, and the safety and usefulness of dietary supplements.
 Follow-up assessments provide feedback on nutrition status and progress toward nutrition goals as a result of the counseling and education.

 Learn more about nutrition and cancer (and find recipes tailored for people with cancer).